Places

 - Lodging: city hotels, retreat centers, island resorts, and Hanok guesthouses with meeting space.

-- Meals: Korean cuisine—bibimbap, bulgogi, kimchi, jjigae; we accommodate dietary needs and explain etiquette (shared tables, chopsticks).
+- Meals: Korean cuisine—bibimbap, bulgogi, kimchi, jjigae; we accommodate dietary needs and brief teams on local dining etiquette.

 - Mobility: light to moderate—city walking, subway stairs, and some hilly temple sites; accessible options arranged as needed.